RedTachyon19/hello-world/README.md

 # hello-world
 Hello Internet!
-This is my first repository on GItHub.
+This is my first repository on GItHub!
+I look forward to coding more.
-I am testing out git hub.
-It is pretty interessting but still requires a little getting used to.